barisozmen/deepaugment/README.md

 <img width="500" alt="optimization-comparison" src="https://user-images.githubusercontent.com/14996155/53222123-4ae73d80-3621-11e9-9457-44e76012d11c.png">

 ### How does Bayesian Optimization work?

+Aim of Bayesian Optimization (BO) is finding **set of parameters ({params})** which maximize the value of an **objective function (f())**.
+It builds a surrogate model for predicting value of objective function for unexplored parameters.
+Working cycle of BO can be summarized as:
-1. Build a surrogate probability model of the objective function
+1. Build a surrogate model of the objective function
-2. Find the hyperparameters that perform best on the surrogate
+2. Find parameters that perform best on the surrogate (or pick random hyperparameters)
-3. Apply these hyperparameters to the true objective function
+3. Execute objective function with these parameters
-4. Update the surrogate model incorporating the new results
+4. Update the surrogate model with these parameters and result (value) of objective function
-5. Repeat steps 2–4 until max iterations or time is reached
+5. Repeat steps 2-4 until maximimum number of iterations reached

 ### Augmentation policy